 COLLECTION FACILITIES LAYOUT

 [This Exhibit shall be a detailed map depicting the wellhead(s) from which the Collection Facilities run, the pipeline size, the compressor station layout, and all required interconnections.
+It shall also include construction and material specification.
 This Exhibit will be updated by Independent as the well locations are identified and completed and the system is configured.]

-EXHIBIT B

-To the Facilities Construction Agreement

-CONSTRUCTION AND MATERIAL SPECIFICATIONS

-[This Exhibit shall list all material specifications and construction procedures to be used in the Work.]

 EXHIBIT F